opensearch-project/documentation-website/_search-plugins/search-pipelines/personalize-search-ranking.md

 ## Example

 The following example demonstrates using a search pipeline with a `personalize_search_ranking` processor.
-For additional details, see [Personalizing search results from OpenSearch (self-managed)](https://docs.aws.amazon.com/personalize/latest/dg/personalize-opensearch.html).

 ### Creating a search pipeline